 Why Facebook’s Move Towards Personalization is a Good Step for All of UsJanuary 18, 2018

-In recent weeks, Facebook’s algorithm change has warranted the publication of countless survival guides meant to comfort the brooding brand or publisher.
+In recent weeks, Facebook’s algorithm change has warranted the publication of countless survival guides addressed to the brooding brand or publisher.

 If you haven’t heard, Facebook officially decided to kill organic post reach for pages, opting to prioritize posts from friends and families over branded content.